London is a maze of old, wriggling streets and crooked corners; it is a sprawling city filled with long histories and grand buildings.

 The high street of Kensington

-is filled with neon signs and shop windows.
+Is filled with neon signs and shop windows.
 However just around the corner, inside an ordinary looking building, on a rooftop with views across the West end of London, are three garden oases.
-Each is themed – Spanish, Tudor and English Woodland – and local birds and even some flamingos call it home.
+Each is themed Spanish, Tudor and English Woodland and local birds and even some flamingos call it home.
 A Grade II listed Heritage Site, the Kensington Roof Gardens, 99 Kensington High Street, is a welcome retreat from the hustle and bustle of the city.
 Stretching over 1.5 acres, the gardens are open to the public unless a private function is being hosted.
-They are currently undergoing renovation and will be reopened in mid-April 2009.

 A feature of London's cityscape that does not usually come to mind is

 The canals.
 Regents Canal cuts from the north of central London down to the East, where it joins the Thames.
 On summer days, the footpaths along the canals are busy with walkers, families, and cyclists.
 You might even see a houseboat drifting peacefully by, or perhaps witness the use of a lock, a mechanism that allows the boats to move from different levels of water along the canals.
 In the north, by Islington and Angel, there are numerous canal-side pubs that offer refreshments with a view.
 Another alternative is to hop on a waterbus, which will go past Little Venice and along the banks of Regents Park.
 Alight at Camden Lock, a buzzing, colourful neighbourhood, where a market is held on the weekends.
 The wares on offer are vintage clothing, jewellery and second hand books.
 Up and coming designers also showcase their new collections here, offering a sneak peek into the trends of young London.